GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Experimental Results

-The general goal is to copy a string from one buffer to another.
-No security is enforced to mimic a vibe-coding scenario.
 The generated code by the two models is shown in Listing~\ref{code:unsafe1} and Listing~\ref{code:safe1}.
 As expected, \ourname incorporates size checks that mitigate potential buffer-overflow vulnerabilities, while the base model’s output lacks such checks and may lead to buffer overflow.
 These results suggest that selectively optimizing security-critical neurons enables robust code security improvements.
+Appendix~\ref{subsec:More Code Examples} presents more code examples.